FAQ

 • Be comfortable sustaining moderate physical activity for 30 minutes at a time, with rest breaks in between.

-• Have basic lower and upper body coordination to manage climbing equipment and techniques.
+• Have lower and upper body coordination to manage climbing equipment and techniques.

-If you can climb a few flights of stairs or hike up a moderate incline without difficulty, you’re likely fit enough to enjoy our tours.
-For those unsure, we recommend trying our shorter, less physically demanding tours first, or reaching out to us to chat further!
+If you can climb a few flights of stairs or hike up a moderate incline without too much difficulty, you’re likely fit enough to enjoy our tours.
+For those unsure, please reach out to us to chat further!

 A little nervousness is natural!
 Our guides provide a thorough safety briefing and lots of hands-on training at the start of every tour to ensure you feel confident and comfortable with the equipment before climbing.

-• Age & Size: Children must fit our standard child-sized full-body harness, which is generally suited for kids aged 8-10 and older.
+• Size: Children must fit our standard child-sized full-body harness, which is generally suited for kids aged 5-6 and older.

 We recommend discussing the experience with your child beforehand to ensure they feel excited and ready to participate.
 If you’re unsure whether your child is a good fit, feel free to contact us for guidance!